 Required Applications and Deadline

-The Eastern Michigan University PA program requires a completed Central Application Service for Physician Assistants (CASPA) application and an EMU graduate application.
-If you wish to begin the program in August, 2021, both applications must be submitted between September 1, 2020 and January 15, 2021 or they will not be considered.
+The Eastern Michigan University PA program requires a completed Central Application Service for Physician Assistants (CASPA) application.
+If you wish to begin the program in Sept.
+2022, the application must be submitted between September 1, 2021 and January 15, 2022 or it will not be considered.